nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 -	**MAY** apply business rules that alter the content
 -	**MAY** merge updated content with existing content

 Servers **MUST** validate the existence of any referenced resources when creating or updating a resource.
-For example, a `Slot` reference (e.g. `Slot/D497DB00-99AA-11E5-A837-0800200C9A66`) used when creating a new `Appointment` would be checked for existence on the server and an error returned (and the create interaction aborted) if the slot does not exist.
+For example, a `Slot` reference (for example, `Slot/D497DB00-99AA-11E5-A837-0800200C9A66`) used when creating a new `Appointment` would be checked for existence on the server and an error returned (and the create interaction aborted) if the slot does not exist.

 Refer to the GitHub hosted [GP Connect FHIR Repository](https://github.com/nhsconnect/gpconnect-fhir) for the published FHIR profiles.